wp-plugins/shuffle/readme.txt

 = 0.2 =
 * get_images() will now exclude the post's featured image / post thumbnail by default
-* all Theme function will now take query_posts() params as the only argument if desired, 'and_featured' => true will force the retirn of the post thumnbail in the result
+* all Theme functions will now take query_posts() params as the only argument if desired, 'and_featured' => true will force the return of the post thumnbail in the result

 = 0.1 =
 * Initial release